-We spoke with 14 people and five relatives.
-We looked at five people's care records and three medicine administration records (MAR).
+We spoke with eight people and four relatives.
+We looked at four people's care records and four medicine administration records (MAR).
 During the inspection we spent time with people.
 We looked around the home and observed the way staff interacted with people.
-We spoke with the area manager, the head of care and 11 staff which included, nurses, carer staff, kitchen staff, domestic staff and an activities coordinator.
-We reviewed a range of records relating to the management of the home.
+We spoke with the registered manager, the deputy manager and six staff which included, care staff, kitchen staff and domestic staff.
 We looked at three staff files in relation to recruitment and staff supervision.
 A variety of records relating to the management of the service, including policies and procedures were reviewed.